Shared Journals

 Shared Journals are a private space for your closest friends and family to shared life updates and memories.

 Once they have requested to join, you’ll be able to approve and decline member requests.
-You’ll see these journal requests in the Notifications section on the left menu at the very top.
+Member management (including approving and declining requests) is available on iOS, Android, Windows, and the web app at dayone.me – it is not available in the Day One Mac app.
+On these platforms, you’ll see journal requests in the Notifications section on the left menu at the very top.
 Click Approve to complete the request.

 5. Start writing!